About É Nóis

 É Nóis is a Brazilian Portuguese phrase that literally translates to “It’s us,” although as slang it can also be used to express “I’m with you," or "We got this.”

 For The Next Generation | Para A Próxima Geração

 É Nóis supports making Brazilian Jiu Jitsu accessible to as many children as possible; in this country and abroad regardless of socioeconomic status.
-Currently we are teamed up with Alley Cat Fitness Foundation in Panama which is a nonprofit that provides free training to underprivileged at risk children in the historic Casco Viejo neighborhood.
+So far, we have been fortunate enough to team up with Alley Cat, Girls in Gis, and Guardian Gym to provide hundreds of gis and rashguards to underpriveliged children across the world.

 Quality Of Craft | Qualidade E Artesanato

 Based out of Los Angeles, we are artists and craftsmen/women who are passionate about the process of creating our own pieces, often times by hand in our own studio.
 We favor unique design and tend to turn left when the rest of the traffic is turning right.
 And we tightly control our in-house printing process to guarantee that the print preserves the ultra soft and natural feel of our apparel.
 As we say here at É Nóis, "so soft you'll want to slap your grandaddy".

 Diversity In Jiu Jitsu | Diversidade No Jiu Jitsu

 É Nóis also supports diversity in our sport.
 We believe Brazilian Jiu Jitsu has amazing potential to connect people of diverse backgrounds.
 We believe that everyone should be welcome in our community regardless of race, gender, socioeconomic status and/or sexual identity.